Selim-SHERIF/Portfolio/CFD_and_Aerodynamics/Flow_Simulation_2D__Cylinder_and_NACA_Airfoil_Analysis/README.md

 ### Context
 This project is a set of two labs undertaken as part of the **HKUST MECH-4830: Introduction to Aerospace CFD** course.

-## Tools Used 🛠️
+## Tools Used
 - **Data Postprocessing**: Matlab, Paraview, ShellScript
 - **Report Documentation**: LaTeX
 - **Numerical Simulation**: OpenFOAM

-## The 3 Key Takeaways 📊
+## Key Takeaways:
-- CFD is a complex field with numerous variables and assumptions to consider.
+- CFD is a complex multidisciplinary field with numerous variables and assumptions.
+It requires lots of knowledge and care to be applied correctly.
 - A CFD simulation is assumed incorrect until proven otherwise.
 - Proper data recording and saving practices are crucial for successful projects.

-## Project Overview 🌐
+## Project Overview:
 The goal of these labs was to develop a practical understanding of the OpenFOAM software.
 The labs focused on analyzing fluid flow in steady and unsteady conditions.

 ---